Natanaelel/BankStorage/README.md

 - No pickup: Items go straight into your inventory.

 ### Build modes
-- Build mode: Choose any block inside your Bank and place directly from the Bank item
+- Build mode: Choose any block inside your Bank and place directly from the Bank item.
-- Randomized build mode: Similar to Build mode, but blocks get chosen randomly
+- Randomized build mode: Similar to Build mode, but blocks get chosen randomly.
-- Bag Mode: Right click to open the Bank inventory screen
+- Bag Mode: Right click to open the Bank inventory screen.

+### How to craft
+- Surround a barrel with 8 blocks of coal to craft the Bank 1.
+- To craft higher tiers, surround the previous tier with 8 block of. the next material
+- Materials used are Coal, Copper, Iron, Gold, Emerald, Diamond and Netherite, in that order.